interlay/interlay.github.io/docs/guides/governance.md

 Now it is time to add the text, explaining and arguing in favor of your proposal.

-?> **This is the most important part!** Kintsugi is a decentralized network.
+?> **This is the most important part!** Kintsugi and Interlay are decentralized networks.
 You need to convince the community that your proposal is useful and deserves backing.
 Only proposals with sufficient backing from the community go to vote.

 #### 1. Log into SubSquare

 See [above](#governance-platform).
 Make sure you have connected your Substrate account!

 #### 2. Find and edit your proposal

 Go to "Proposals" and select your proposal from the list.

 ?> If you connected the same account as the one you used to create the proposal, you will be able to add title and text.